yash17525/Invisibility-Cloak/README.md

 #### Clone

-- Clone this repo to your local machine using `https://github.com/kaustubh-sadekar/Invisibility_Cloak.git`
+- Clone this repo to your local machine

 #### Setup/Requirements